l3uddz/cloudplow/README.md

 In the example above, the uploader references `"google"` from the `remotes` section.

-`"check_interval"`: how often (in minutes) to check the size of this remotes `upload_folder`.
+`"check_interval"`: How often (in minutes) to check the size of this remotes `upload_folder`.
 Once it reaches the size threshold as specified in `max_size_gb`, the uploader will start.

-`"exclude_open_files"`: when set to `true`, open files will be excluded from the rclone transfer (i.e. transfer will occur without them).
+`"exclude_open_files"`: When set to `true`, open files will be excluded from the Rclone upload (i.e. upload will occur without them).

-`"max_size_gb"`: maximum size (in gigabytes) before uploading can commence
+`"max_size_gb"`: Maximum size (in gigabytes) before uploading can commence

 `"opened_excludes"`: Paths the open file checker will check for when searching for open files.
-In the example above, any open files with `/downloads/` in it's path, would be ignored.
+In the example above, any open files with `/downloads/` in its path, would be ignored.

-`"schedule"`: This section allows you to specify a time period, in 24H (HH:MM) format, for when uploads are allowed to start.
+`"schedule"`: Allows you to specify a time period, in 24H (HH:MM) format, for when uploads are allowed to start.
 Uploads in progress will not stop when `allowed_until` is reached.

-This setting will not affect manual uploads, only the automatic uploader in `run` mode.
+  - This setting will not affect manual uploads, only the automatic uploader in `run` mode.
-;

 `"size_excludes"`: Paths that will not be counted in the total size calculation for `max_size_gb`.

-`""service_account_path"`: Path that will be scanned for JSON service account keys to be used when performing upload operations.
+`"service_account_path"`: Path that will be scanned for Google Drive service account keys (\*.json) to be used when performing upload operations.

+  - This is currently not supported with sync operations.

 ### Mover